LexiFi/dead_code_analyzer/docs/methods/METHODS.md

 from the `.mli` if there is one and the `.ml`.

 > [!IMPORTANT]
-> Removing unused methods or values from the codebase may trigger the detection
+> Removing unused methods from the codebase may trigger the detection of new
+> unused methods and new unused values.
+Removing unused values may trigger the
-> of new unused methods, or remove some for values of object types.
+> detection of new unused methods or remove some in the case of values of
+> object types.
 > Consequently, it is expected that a user might need to compile and analyze
 > their code multiple times when cleaning up their codebase.